Driver Clearance/State ID

 5. The officer will check your documents and give you the Non-US Citizen Document Verification (aka, blue form).

 5. After you have received the approval from the officer, then you will need to follow the steps to obtain a State I.D. or Driver’s license.
 This approval form expires within 90 days, so don’t wait too long!

 **Please be aware that you must provide your own transportation to the appointment with the hearing officer and must have made this arrangement prior to the CIE requesting an appointment for you.
 During the fall semester we will have the officer come to campus.

-- ** IMPORTANT: The Center for International does not and cannot provide rides to testing!
-The Center for International Education also cannot provide driving lessons or a practice vehicle!**
+IMPORTANT: The Center for International cannot provide rides to testing, driving lessons or a vehicle for practicing.